 Hummingbird Hawk Moth Physical Description

-The forewings typically show brown and crisscrossing by thin black lines.
-The hind wings usually show orange and display a black edge.
-Their wings are medium-sized, yet the body is much larger than that of most moths with a similar wingspan.
+The forewings typically show brown and a crisscrossing of thin black lines.
+The hind wings of the arthropod, though, usually show orange and display a black edge.
+Although the wings grow medium-sized, the body remains proportionately larger than related species.

 The mature adults of the Hummingbird Hawk Moth feed exclusively on nectar from plants such as the Red Valerian and Honeysuckle.
 Thankfully, the species itself, however, has few natural predators.
 This mainly holds true due to its incredible camouflage.